 A locums “bullpen” is a group of trusted locum tenens providers that a healthcare organization can turn to with confidence when they need to bring in extra help.
 The facility typically keeps them credentialed with privileges so that they can bring them back with little effort, knowing they’ll provide quality care.

-Having a bullpen is especially useful when you need coverage on short notice, says Mark Douyard, senior physician recruiter for Bayhealth Medical Center.
+Having a bullpen is especially useful when you need coverage on short notice, says Mark Douyard, an experienced physician recruiter who recently retired from Bayhealth Medical Center.

 What does a typical bullpen look like?